 Homeschool students are eligible for some state aid.
 To be eligible for reimbursements, you must complete form #ED-01650-31 and return it to us by October 1, 2018.
 Submitting the form indicates that you will be seeking reimbursement; all receipts must be submitted to the school district by May 1, 2019.
 The preliminary authorized reimbursement rate per eligible student for textbooks and standardized tests is $86.94.
 This rate may be adjusted on or about October 15.

 Submit all required reporting forms by fax, email or mail no later than October 1, 2018 to:

 Textbooks, Materials and Tests

 Textbooks and instructional materials are eligible for reimbursement if they meet specific criteria.
 Reimbursement is allowed for secular (nonreligious) textbooks; standardized tests; and individual student instructional material allowed by state statute.
 If you submit receipts from a religious-based vendor, we will review the materials to ensure that they are secular in nature.
-Please note that the PSAT, SAT, PLAN and Explore do not qualify for reimbursement because they are not nationally normed reference tests.

 Health Services (vision, hearing, scoliosis, blood pressure testing; review of health and immunization records)

 Homeschool students are eligible for the health services their local public school offers its enrolled students, as long as the costs for such services do not exceed the amount allocated by the Minnesota Department of Education.
 This allotment may not be used for reimbursement of health supplies.